ChathuraD1392/Tasks/README.md

 ## Install npm
 --> npm i

-## Getting start with React + Typescript

---> create a project using vite - npm create vite@latest

 ## To Runs the app in the development mode
 --> npm run dev
 Open http://localhost:5173 to view it in the browser.

+# bookzone-api
+## run in the browser

+--> python manage.py runserver (windows)
+--> python3 manage.py runserver (mac)

+## To Runs the app in the development mode
+Open http://localhost:8000 to view it in the browser.

+# LEARN MORE

+## Getting start with React + Typescript

+--> create a project using vite - npm create vite@latest

 ## Install Tailwindcss in typescript
 --> npm install -D tailwindcss postcss autoprefixer